kmousavi91/CERN-chatbot/README.md

 The system also **plots Higgs boson resonance curves** using the Breit-Wigner formula, helping visualize key concepts in particle physics.

-This tool is designed for **non-experts**: you do not need deep programming knowledge to use it.

 ---